greenriver/hmis-frontend/.github/pull_request_template.md

 ## Description

-Include a summary of the changes and a link to the related issue.
-List any dependencies that are required for this change.
+Summary of changes:

 [//]: # 'remove if not applicable'
 Depends on hmis-warehouse PR:

+[//]: # 'remove if not applicable'
+How to test:

 ## Type of change
-[//]: # 'remove options that are not relevant'
 - [ ] Bug fix
 - [ ] New feature (adds functionality)
 - [ ] Code clean-up / housekeeping